icy/icy_picture_modify/README.md

   My paypal account was locked due to Paypal's stupid policy.
   I can't receive any kind of donation.
-However, you can always rate my plugin at link http://piwigo.org/ext/extension_view.php?eid=563 , and if possible send a greeting message to me ;)
+However, you can always rate my plugin at the link http://piwigo.org/ext/extension_view.php?eid=563 , and if possible please send a greeting message to me ;)

 ## Author